Skip to Main Content

 Planning Your Visit

 La Bourgogne is located at 77-6400 Nalani St, Suite 101, Kailua-Kona.
 Driving is the practical choice from most Kona accommodation, as the address is inland from the main tourist corridor.
-Because the venue database does not carry current hours, booking methods, or pricing, confirming hours and reservations directly before visiting is advisable.
+Confirm hours and reservations directly before visiting.
 Given the thin supply of French and European fine-dining in the immediate market, table availability during peak visitor periods is worth checking well in advance.
-For a broader survey of the Kona dining scene across price points and cuisines, see our full Kailua-Kona restaurants guide.

 The Quick Read